ACM40960/project-LixuanLiu/README.md

 ![image](https://github.com/ACM40960/project-LixuanLiu/blob/main/simple_model.png)

-The callback rules and plot code for the simple model is just same as above, the result is shown in the report document
+The callback rules and plot code for the simple model is just same as above.

 [(Back to top)](#table-of-content)

+## Thanks

+The report that contains all the plots and training processes have been submited to Brightspace.
+In Github you can check the codes created by `Spyder` [python code](https://github.com/ACM40960/project-LixuanLiu/blob/main/Image%20Recognition%20Based%20on%20CNNs.py) or codes created by `Jupyter` [Jupyter Notebook code](https://github.com/ACM40960/project-LixuanLiu/blob/main/Image%20Recognition%20Based%20on%20CNNs%20(Jupyter).ipynb), I uploaded both of them.

+This is the end of README file.

+Thanks for reading!